Susan Miller, Baroness Miller of Chilthorne Domer

+She stood for election as a Lib Deb.

-Miller worked in publishing.
-She served as a councillor at parish, district and county levels from 1987 to 2005, leading South Somerset District Council and as a member of Somerset County Council.
+She served as a councillor at parish, district and county levels til 2005, leading South Somerset District Council.
+Under her leadership the council was voted Council of the Year in 1998.
+She was also elected to Somerset County Council.
 She was made a Life Peer as Baroness Miller of Chilthorne Domer, of Chilthorne Domer in the County of Somerset on 28 July 1998.

 She was the Liberal Democrat spokesperson in the Lords on Agriculture and Rural Affairs 1999–2001, Environment, Food and Rural Affairs 2001–07 and Home Affairs 2007–09.
-She now chairs the All Party Groups on Agroecology and Food and Health.
+She serves on the Select Committee on the Built Environment and the Joint Committee on Statutory Instruments.
+She chaired the All Party Groups on Agroecology and Food and Health.
 She is a co-president of Parliamentarians for Nuclear Non Proliferation and Disarmament.

-When not in Parliament she works on the family vineyard.
+She married John Miller in 1980 (divorced) and then Humphrey Temperley.
+By her first marriage she had two daughters, (one-deceased) and has three stepchildren.